 (b) Applicant is not, and will not, be designated as a Transmission Operator (TO) with ERCOT.

-(c) Applicant understands that by opting out, it will not be granted access to portions of the ERCOT Market Information System (MIS) that require Digital Certificate Access.
+(c) Applicant understands that by opting out, it will not be granted access to the ERCOT Market Information System (MIS) except for access to portions of the MIS required to perform duties of an Authorized Representative.

-(d) Applicant understands that it can cancel any approved opt-out request, designate a USA, and begin receiving Digital Certificates by properly completing Section 23, Form E, Notice of Change of Information, and meeting the requirements under Section 16.12.
+(d) Applicant understands that it can cancel any approved opt-out request, designate a USA, and begin receiving access to portions of the MIS beyond only those required to perform duties of an Authorized Representative by properly submitting, via the MIS Certified Area, the applicable information reflected in Section 23, Form E, Notice of Change of Information, and meeting the requirements under Section 16.12.

 (e) If determined ineligible, Applicant must designate a USA, receive Digital Certificates and comply with requirements under Protocol Section 16.12.